 She came closer, too.

 ‘Talk to me,’ she said, gently touching his leg.
 ‘I will listen, and I will write it all down.
-You and I will make a damn great story out of this.’
+You and I will make a pretty great story out of this.’